-not covered by Medicare Part A or B: Senior Care (HMO I-SNP) will continue to cover plan-covered services that are not covered under prognosis.
+For services that are covered by Senior Care (HMO I-SNP) but are not covered by Medicare Part A or B: Senior Care (HMO I-SNP) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.